|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 PNG Museum Aircraft Status Card - P-38H Lightning 42-66502

-Thanks to Bruce Hoy and Keith Hopper for pilot information and written off date.
+Thanks to Bruce Hoy and Keith Hopper for additional information

 Are you a relative or associated with any person mentioned?